Flow Configuration

 :multiple true

-:accept ["application/pdf" "text/plain"]}]}]}
+:accept ["application/pdf" "text/plain"]}]}}

 For text-oriented flows, prefer a MIME allowlist like:

-{:key :resources
+{:name :resources

 :label "Text resources"

-:field-type :resource
+:type :resource

 :required true